nextflow-io/crg-course-nov16/README.md

 docker.enabled = true
 ```

-Then launch the execution of the pipeline with the following command:
+Then launch the execution of the pipeline by using the following command:

 ```
 nextflow run rnatoy